 In our role as solicitors we receive a lot of private and confidential information.
 This document details how we look after that information.

 On 25th May 2018 a new law came into place.
 It is known as the General Data Protection Regulations (GDPRs).
 There is a lot of jargon used within the GDPRs, but basically this is about how personal information about individuals is collected, used and looked after.
 There are other regulations called the Privacy and Electronic Communication Regulations (PECRs) which address how information concerning companies is processed.
 This document sets out the detail about how the personal information provided by you will be used and looked after and explains your rights in relation to it.
 Personal information can be provided to us by individuals in relation to their own personal transactions such as buying or selling a house or in relation to Will drafting but can also be provided by those representing businesses when we are receiving instructions on behalf of the business.
+We may also receive personal information from those with whom we are dealing but who are not clients.
+These may for example be prospective clients, suppliers, provider of services to us and those working for another party in relation to a transaction.

 Our commitment is to:-

 We will collect personal information directly from you.
 This will often be when we are dealing with your questions about the services which we provide or start acting for you.
 Further personal information will be collected whilst work proceeds.
 Information may be collected by face-to-face meetings, by telephone, by email or other electronic communications or from information which you provide to us via our website.
 Please ensure that all personal information is accurately provided as the information which is held is only as accurate as the information provided in the first place.
+If you are not a client we may, for example, obtain information about you when considering using you as a supplier or when we receive an initial communication from you.

 It is possible that we may obtain information about you from other sources, for example if we are informed by someone else that they have recommended you to us or we receive information as a result of regulatory checks which we are required to carry out or when information is provided to us by others involved in the work which we are carrying out for you.